 Desiccant dehumidifiers have been used in many industrial facilities, such as :

-- Agriculture – in the case of mushroom cultivation, the farmer required to keep his growth room at a very low temperature appropriately between 20◦ to 35◦, which make the Desiccant dehumidifiers the best option.
+- Agriculture – in the case of mushroom cultivation, the farmer required to keep his growth room at a very low temperature appropriately between 20◦ to 35◦, which makes the Desiccant dehumidifiers the best option.

 - Food processing plants. – processed foods require low humidity to avoid contamination by in the packaging.

-- Pharmaceutical plants. – pharmaceutical factories maintain a highly controlled in door environment in terms of humidity, temperature and air circulation.
+- Pharmaceutical plants. – pharmaceutical factories maintain a highly controlled indoor environment in terms of humidity, temperature, and air circulation.

 - Cement plants – cement is mixed with water and other building materials to form concrete.
 Cement factories ensure their environment has very low humidity.

-What are the advantages of dessicant dehumidifiers?
+What are the advantages of desiccant dehumidifiers?

 - Weigh less – Desiccant dehumidifiers are light because they are built compact with lighter technology.
 They are easy to load and unload for transport.
 Weigh a lot less than refrigerant dehumidifiers.

-- Provide better results at lower humidty and temperature levels – with no worry of ice forming in the dehumidifier, the Desiccant dehumidifiers are able to remove moisture even at temperatures below 60◦F compared to refrigerated dehumidifiers.
+- Provide better results at lower humidity and temperature levels – with no worry of ice forming in the dehumidifier, the Desiccant dehumidifiers are able to remove moisture even at temperatures below 60◦F compared to refrigerated dehumidifiers.
 Desiccant dehumidifiers are also able to keep lowering the humidity levels even when the relative humidity is below 30%.

-- Easy to install. – easy lift and place at optimum position to completely dry the space.
+- Easy to install. – easy lift and place at the optimum position to completely dry the space.

 The disadvantage of desiccant dehumidifiers :

 - Desiccant dehumidifiers are not as efficient as a refrigerated dehumidifier in temperature above 60◦F .at warmer environments refrigerated dehumidifier more effective and energy effective.